k-maru/grunt-filesize/README.md

 ## Options

-### format(string | function)
+### format(string | function) not required.

 Specify the format of the file to be output.

-specify the format in the placeholder if you have set in the String.
+Specify the format in the placeholder if you have set in the String.
 Possible placeholder is as follows.

 |placeholder |type   |description             |
 |------------|-------|------------------------|